-Sarah Vienna is the president and co-founder of Firm Foundations Romania (FFR), a non-profit organization dedicated to transforming the lives of disadvantaged children by providing love and care, educational guidance along with sharing the Gospel of Jesus.
-Sarah is also a singer/songwriter, composing lyrics which are a powerful reflection of her life journey and faith since moving to Romania back in 2003.
+Sarah Vienna is the president and co-founder of Firm Foundations Romania (FFR), a non-profit organization dedicated to transforming the lives of disadvantaged children in Romania by providing love and care, educational guidance, along with sharing the Gospel.
+Sarah is also a singer/songwriter and worship leader, composing lyrics which are a powerful reflection of her life journey and faith since moving to Romania back in 2003.
 Born in Boston (youngest of 7 sisters), then raised in Northern California, Sarah ventured to Romania through Youth With A Mission (YWAM).
 After her 2 month outreach her heart was captured by God telling her to go and leave her homeland as a missionary to Romania.
-After 15 years of living in this country, Sarah is now sharing her story of "I Will Go" around the world through music, leading worship, and speaking engagements.
+After 15 years of living in this country, Sarah considers herself a human rights advocate defending humanity around the world through the power of her music.
 Download Sarah Vienna's press kit here.

 After attending Youth with a Mission (YWAM) in Germany, Sarah was part of an outreach to Romania where she fell in love with the country and recognized the need.
 In 2002 Sarah returned once again to Romania, independent of an organization, for an intended six month mission trip.
 Initially volunteering with hospice and teaching in an international school, Sarah soon found a passion helping in the local orphanage.
 When Romania joined the European Union in 2005, the doors to the institution closed, and volunteers were no longer needed; however, a visit to the Brasov State Children’s Hospital led Sarah to discover where the children who were supposed to be in foster families had ended up.
 Sarah found rooms full of abandoned children, under the age of two, lying wet and soiled in their cribs while wearing several layers of rags tied with string in place of diapers.
 Sarah felt God stirring her heart to do something to alleviate the horrible conditions so she, along with her colleague Steffi Vogel, cofounder and vice-president of FFR, began buying diapers with their own money and changing the children whom they visited daily.
 Firm Foundations Romania now provides over 56,000 diapers annually to the hospital, and volunteers come from around the world to hold, love and nurture the children there.